the-turing-way/the-turing-way/chapters/reproducible_environments.md

 <a name=Using_virtual_machines_for_reproducible_research></a>
 ### Using virtual machines for reproducible research

 Virtual machines can be shared by exporting them as single files.
-Another researcher can then import that file using their own virtualisation software like [VirtualBox](https://www.virtualbox.org/) and open up a copy of the virtual machine which will contain all the software files and settings put in place by the person that made the VM.
+Another researcher can then import that file using their own virtualisation software like [VirtualBox](https://www.virtualbox.org/) and open up a copy of the VM which will contain all the software files and settings put in place by the person that made the VM.
 Therefore in practice they will have a working version of the project without the pain of setting it up themselves.

 <a name="Setting_up_a_virtual_machine"></a>
 #### Setting up a virtual machine

 First choose a tool for generating VMs.
 Here the widely-used [VirtualBox](https://www.virtualbox.org/) is chosen.
 Download and install it on your system.
 To create a new machine click "New" in the top left.
-A window will pop up where you can enter a name for the machine and select its operating system and version of the operating system to use:
+A window will pop up where you can enter a name for the machine and select what operating system and version of the operating system to use.
+In the figure below a machine called demo_VM running ubuntu is being created:

 ![VM_create_machine](../figures/VM_create_machine.png)

 As you click through you can adjust other features of the machine to be created such as how much memory it should have access to.
-The default options are generally fine, but this process permits customisation.
+The default options are suitable for most purposes, but this process permits customisation.

 <a name="Starting_a_virtual_machine"></a>
 #### Starting a virtual machine

-To start a virtual machine simply select the machine to start and click the green "start" arrow at the top:
+To start a virtual machine simply select the machine from the list of VMs on the left, and click the green "start" arrow at the top:

 ![VM_start_machine](../figures/VM_start_machine.png)

 <a name="Sharing_virtual_virtual_machines"></a>
 #### Sharing virtual virtual machines

 A researcher can do work on their VM, and then export the whole thing.
 To export a virtual machine click "File" in the top left and then "Export".
-This will output export the VM as a single file which can be shared like any other.
+This will export the VM as a single file which can be shared like any other.

 ![VM_export_machine](../figures/VM_export_machine.png)

-Someone that has access to this file just needs to click "File" in the top left and then "Import" and select that file.
-Once it is imported the can start it as described before by selecting in and then clicking the green start arrow at the top.
+Someone that has access to this file and VirtualBox installed just needs to click "File" in the top left and then "Import" and select that file.
+Once it is imported they can start the VM as described before by selecting it from the menu clicking the green start arrow at the top.

-<a name="Containers"></a>
+<a name="Containers_section"></a>
 ## Containers

 <a name="What_are_containers"></a>